zeerx7/Wp-File-Manager/readme.md

 ## Changelog

+- 0.55 - Fix ajax function called to many time, add a search button, add select all.
 - 0.5 - Various fix, all btn are tested and working with php funtion, url with double slash, no smoothState on download link.
 - 0.15 - add Pagination in scandir().
 - 0.14 - Add public share link to file.